You are here

 But with the whole Smithsonian lineup at your disposal, we recommend that you also dig deeper in the District.
 Witness the wonders of Asian art at the Freer | Sackler Galleries.
 Marvel at cutting-edge exhibits and Instagrammable architecture at them Hirshhorn Museum and Sculpture Garden, and have your mind blown by the crafty wizardry seen in the art at the Renwick Gallery, located steps from the White House.

 Take in centuries of artistic achievement at the Smithsonian American Art Museum, and spend a lull or lunch at the architecturally riveting Kogod Courtyard.
-You won’t have to travel far to see the most complete collection of presidential portraits, because the museum is also home to the National Portrait Gallery.
+You won’t have to travel far to see the most complete collection of presidential portraits, because the building is also home to the National Portrait Gallery.
 Each president is immortalized in the “America’s Presidents” exhibit, and the works come from artists named Rockwell, De Kooning and Close.
 Worldly art lovers will want to check out the African Art Museum, which showcases traditional and contemporary art from the continent, as well as a collection of more than 500 African relics.

 Discover Native American history, culture and art through in-depth exhibits and cultural events at the American Indian Museum, which is set in a jaw-dropping facade on the National Mall.
 For a more locally focused experience, explore the impact of social issues past and present on largely black neighborhoods at the Anacostia Community Museum.
 Delve into America’s enthralling postal history from colonial times to the present at the National Postal Museum, home to artifacts that tell the story of how America has delivered its mail.

-In Sept.
-2016, the Smithsonian Institution opened the long-anticipated National Museum of African American History and Culture.
+The newest Smithsonian Institution museum is the National Museum of African American History and Culture.
 Situated on the National Mall, this new architectural wonder is the only national museum devoted exclusively to the documentation of African American life, art, history and culture.

 For the adults